LoraGotseva/Cloud-Paint/README.md

 Each field must be filled in and valid

-name cannot be less than 3 characters or more than 15 characters, it can only consist of 'a-z', 'A-Z', '_', '$', '0-9 '!"
+Name cannot be less than 3 characters or more than 15 characters, it can only consist of 'a-z', 'A-Z', '_', '$', '0-9 '!"

 Password must be between 6 and 30 characters